KID ‘N PLAY

 8, 1990.
 Aside from the music from Kid ‘n Play themselves, the show’s original

-music was composed by Haim Saban and Shuki Levy, while the rapping was handled
+Saban and Shuki Levy, while the

-factor was it was scheduled opposite two ratings powerhouses on the rival
+major contributing factor was that it was scheduled opposite two ratings

-networks: CBS’ Teenage
+powerhouses on the rival networks: CBS’ Teenage

-Mutant Ninja Turtles and ABC’s Beetlejuice.
+Mutant Ninja Turtlesand ABC’s Beetlejuice.
 Another factor

 was that NBC was looking to get out of the cartoon business and further build

-on the success of Saved by the Bell.
-Kid and Play, having grown up on
+on the success of Saved

-cartoons and enjoying being the first rappers to have one, stood firm and
+and Play, having grown up on cartoons and enjoying being the first rappers to

-place was Will Smith’s career-launching The Fresh Prince of
+taking its place was Will Smith’s career-launching The Fresh Prince of

 Bel-Air.
 Marvel Comics would